herotechcourse/kotlin-lotto-precourse/README.md

 ### 10. Fix bugs in the code
 - the print results isnt printing as required
 - adjusted the prize class to handle this case

+## one of the tests is failing: fix the output handler class
+- fix bugs
+-